dxw/playbook/_guides/guide-to-wellbeing-at-dxw.md

 ---
-title: "Guide to Wellbeing at dxw "
+title: "Wellbeing at dxw "
 ---
-## Wellbeing at dxw

 The wellbeing of our team is hugely important - if you have any physical or mental wellbeing concerns, this guide will give you a path to support.

-### Mental and Physical Health Support
+## Mental and physical health support

 dxw offers the following to support your health and wellbeing - we want to ensure that you are well set up and looked after during your employment: